 7. Problem-based learning (PBL)

 With problem-based learning (PBL), students learn about a subject by working in groups to find a solution to an open-ended problem.
+However, a common challenge in group work is ensuring that all voices are heard, as advanced students may sometimes dominate activities, which can lead to disengagement among less confident peers.
 Students coming together to pitch ideas and create business plans to solve an ongoing social problem is a good example of PBL in the classroom.

 8. Art